AditDa/Music-Genre-Classification/README.md

 The Gradient Boosting Classifier achieved the highest accuracy at 57% which shows a moderate success in genre classification.
 More enhancements are required for a larger usage and applicability in the future and music platforms.
 An interesting fact is that even basic features like tempo, energy, loudness etc. can moderately predict music genres, laying a starting point for developing more robust and advanced systems.

 ## Conclusion
 Our project addresses the challenge of music genre classification, providing insights into the potential of various machine-learning techniques and the potency for further enhancements.
-Thank You